 In our case, the reverse proxy is a single box which has few IPv4 and IPv6 addresses.
-DNS layer load balances those IP addresses for the client to avoid hitting null routed IP address.
-Load balance isn’t done using round-robin, we rely on SRANDMEMBER Redis function.
-We use it already for our IP address randomization, thus it was very easy to adopt this approach for this case.
+The DNS layer load balances those IP addresses for the client to avoid hitting null routed IP address.
+Load balance isn’t done using round-robin – we rely on SRANDMEMBER Redis function.
+We already use it for our IP address randomization, thus it was very easy to adopt this approach for this case.

 Like anything designed on a few table napkins, just before Black Friday, we started hitting the reverse proxy limits: segfaults, max connections, resource limits, timeouts.
-Raised – helped a bit, but not so long.
+Raising them did help a bit, but not for long.
 We reduced timeouts to OpenLDAP and Redis instances to avoid staling requests and to avoid saturation of the whole service, tried using different branches for ProFTPD, experimented with other limits and timeout options.
 So, I concluded that it’s enough to spend time on fixing the problems around and to look and scale our FTP infrastructure a bit smarter.
-What if we just add more than one proxy in front to absorb clients traffic?
-With HTTP(S) or other stateless protocols, it’s trivial, you can load balance requests using DNS round-robin or the more sophisticated method using anycast.
+What if we just add more than one proxy in front to absorb client traffic?
+With HTTP(S) or other stateless protocols, it’s trivial, as you can load balance requests using DNS round-robin or the more sophisticated method using anycast.

-The second idea came to use consistent hashing with client’s subnet.
-For IPv4 use first 24-bits and for IPv6 first 48-bits.
+The second idea was to use consistent hashing with the client’s subnet.
+For IPv4 – use the first 24-bits and for IPv6 – the first 48-bits.
 This allows us to keep consistent DNS answers to the same client.
-For more information about implementation see here.
+For more information about implementation, see here.

-So, we launched few more boxes with few additional IPv4/IPv6 addresses as with the first box and got another problem.
+So, we launched a few more boxes with few additional IPv4/IPv6 addresses as with the first box and got another problem.
 How should DNS servers answer to the client while using different IP addresses for the same node?
 How to distinguish them?
-Rescue to the problem is groups.
+The answer to the problem were groups.
 We created separate groups with separate IP address pools and we do group consistent hashing to return random IP address from the appropriate group, which is selected by aforementioned client’s subnet.
-We do consistent hashing by client’s subnet to select the group and return IP addresses from the selected group.
+We do consistent hashing by the client’s subnet to select the group and return IP addresses from the selected group.